KGT200103415/project_midterm/README.md

 # project_midterm
-it's project for web-frontend course
+this is a project for a web-frontend course